Back to prior page

 "Mr. Lorch will have a capable company.
 Mrs. Lorch, known to the stage as Miss Cecil Fay, will be the leading lady ..."

-His cinema career began circa 1920, and in that decade, Ted appeared in a mix of A and B grade features.
-There were a few silent oaters: a Buck Jones at Fox; two Ken Maynards for Grand National; and one at Universal with Jack Perrin and Rex, the Wonder Horse.
-One of his earliest film roles was in the 1920 version of THE LAST OF THE MOHICANS - see below.
+His cinema career began circa 1920, and in that decade, he appeared in a mix of A and B grade features.
+Lorch's silents included a Buck Jones at Fox; two Ken Maynards for Grand National; one at Universal with Jack Perrin and Rex, the Wonder Horse; and the 1920 version of THE LAST OF THE MOHICANS - see below.

-The screen capture on the left shows Harry Lorraine (as "Hawkeye") and Theodore Lorch (as "Chingachgook") in THE LAST OF THE MOHICANS (Maurice Tourneur Prods./Associated Exhibitors, 1920).
+Screen capture on the left with Harry Lorraine (as "Hawkeye") and Theodore Lorch (as "Chingachgook") in THE LAST OF THE MOHICANS (Maurice Tourneur Prods. / Associated Exhibitors, 1920).

-Yes - that bald-headed guy without a mustache is Ted Lorch.
-He's about forty years old and MOHICANS was one of his early movie jobs.
+Yes - that bald-headed guy without a mustache is Ted Lorch and he's about forty years old.

-Playing "Magua", War Chief of the Hurons, was a youngish Wallace Beery.
+Playing "Magua", War Chief of the Hurons, was a young Wallace Beery.

 Lorch successfully handled the transition to talking pictures.
 Les Adams has him in 80+ sound era films, and that includes 26 westerns and 8 chapterplays.

-He worked frequently in B westerns starring Rex Bell (Lorch did five) and Tom Tyler (Lorch did six).
-And he showed up in cowboy adventures starring Tim McCoy, Ken Maynard, Kermit Maynard, Fred Scott, Hoot Gibson, Dick Foran, Bob Steele, Bill Cody, Harry Carey Sr., John Wayne, and Tom Mix.
+He worked frequently in B westerns starring Rex Bell (Lorch did five) and Tom Tyler (in six).
+And he shows up in cowboy adventures with Tim McCoy, Ken Maynard, Kermit Maynard, Fred Scott, Hoot Gibson, Dick Foran, Bob Steele, Bill Cody, Harry Carey Sr., John Wayne, Tom Mix, and Roy Rogers.
 Interestingly, he did none with Gene Autry or William Boyd (as Hopalong Cassidy).
-He does show up in minor townsman roles in a pair of 1941 Roy Rogers Republics.

 (Courtesy of Les Adams)